 Sanitas software (formerly known as GSAS) is introduced and used in conjunction with lectures.
 Participants will work through exercises solving a number of scenarios often encountered in groundwater monitoring programs.
 They will learn to identify and justify the most appropriate statistical analyses for a site's specific characteristics.

 Ample time will be provided to discuss participants' individual statistical analysis issues.
-This course creates an environment where consultants, owner/operators and regulators work as a team to solve real world problems.Course content has recently been updated to incorporate the latest recommendations from the EPA's soon-to-be released Unified Guidance.
+This course creates an environment where consultants, owner/operators and regulators work as a team to solve real world problems.Course content has recently been updated to incorporate the latest recommendations from the EPA's Unified Guidance.

 Who Should Attend:

 This is an introductory course in RCRA statistics that would be useful to:

 - Regulatory Professionals

 Dr. Cameron has been closely involved with the statistical analysis of groundwater and other environmental media since 1990.
 He has conducted training sessions with EPA, State, and industry personnel who deal with RCRA statistical issues across the country since 1992.
 He received his PhD in Statistics from Stanford University.